GaiaGhirardi/NTR_GxE/README.md

 # GxE using NTR

-Title: Interaction of family SES with children’s genetic propensity for cognitive and noncognitive skills: No evidence of the Scarr-Rowe hypothesis for educational outcomes
+Title: Interaction of Family SES with Children’s Genetic Propensity for Cognitive and Noncognitive Skills: No Evidence of the Scarr-Rowe Hypothesis for Educational Outcomes.

 Authors: Gaia Ghirardi, Carlos Gil-Hernàndez, Fabrizio Bernardi, Elsje van Bergen, Perline Demange